getindiekit/indiekit/README.md

 indiekit.set('publication.timeZone', 'Europe/London');
 ```

 Some servers will have a time zone saved in the `TZ` environment variable.
-In which case, you could supply that value instead:
+In which case, you can supply that value instead:

 ```js
 indiekit.set('publication.timeZone', process.env.TZ);